Sulphur-crested cockatoo: Behaviour

-Sulphur-crested cockatoos' distinctive raucous calls can be very loud, which is a result of an adaptation in order to travel through the forest environments in which they live, including tropical and subtropical rainforests.
+Sulphur-crested cockatoos' distinctive, raucous calls can be very loud, which is a result of an adaptation to travel through the forest environments in which they live, including tropical and subtropical rainforests.
 These birds are naturally curious, as well as very intelligent.
 They have adapted very well to European settlement in Australia and live in many urban areas.

 Being intelligent, in Sydney, Australia, they have learned how to open garbage bins as a source of food.
-The behavior spreads among the birds by imitation.
+The behaviour spreads among the birds by imitation.
 In captivity some will spontaneously dance to music with a variety of unique moves.

-These birds are very long-lived, and can live upwards of 70 years in captivity, although they only live to about 20–40 years in the wild.
+These birds are very long-lived, upwards of 70 years in captivity, although they only live to about 20–40 years in the wild.
 They have been known to engage in geophagy, the process of eating clay to detoxify their food.
 These birds produce a very fine powder to waterproof themselves instead of oil as many other birds do.

 The sulphur-crested cockatoo is a seasonal breeder in Australia; little is known about its breeding behaviour in New Guinea.
-In southern Australia, the breeding season is from August to January, whereas in northern Australia the season is from May to September.
+In southern Australia, the breeding season is from August to January, whereas in northern Australia, the season is from May to September.
 The nest is a bed of wood chips in a hollow in a tree.
-Like many other parrots it competes with others of its species and with other species for nesting sites.
-Two to three eggs are laid and incubation lasts between 25–27 days.
+Like many other parrots, it competes with others of its species and with other species for nesting sites.
+Two to three eggs are laid and incubation lasts between 25 and 27 days.
 Both parents incubate the eggs and raise the nestlings.
 The nestling period is between 9 and 12 weeks, and the young fledglings remain with their parents for a number of months after fledging.

 Sulphur-crested cockatoos have a range of visually observable expressions.
-A 2009 study involving an Eleonora cockatoo (the subspecies Cacatua galerita eleonora) named Snowball found that sulphur-crested cockatoos are capable of synchronizing movements to a musical beat.
+A 2009 study involving an Eleonora cockatoo (the subspecies C. g. eleonora) named Snowball found that sulphur-crested cockatoos are capable of synchronising movements to a musical beat.
 Sulphur-crested cockatoos use facial expressions (with their feathers) to indicate positive emotions.

 Species that feed on the ground are very vulnerable to predator attack.
-The cockatoo has evolved a behavioural adaptation to protect against this: whenever there is a flock on the ground, there is at least one high up in a tree (usually a dead tree), keeping guard.
-This is so well known that it has even entered Australian slang: a person keeping guard for sudden police raids on illegal gambling gatherings is referred to as a cockatoo or cocky for short.
+The cockatoo has evolved a behavioural adaptation to protect against this: whenever a flock is on the ground, at least one is high up in a tree (usually a dead tree), keeping guard.
+This is so well known that it has even entered Australian slang; a person keeping guard for sudden police raids on illegal gambling gatherings is referred to as a "cockatoo" or "cocky" for short.